giordano-lucas/dex-cyclic-arbitrage/index.md

 {% include_relative figures/data_exploration/quotePrice_small.html %}

-We observe that both features are extremely heavy tailed.
+We observe that both features are extremely heavy-tailed.
 It is likely to cause some issues when used as features for machine learning models.
-As shown in the plot,applying a logarithmic transformation make the distributions more Gaussian (desired behaviour).
+As shown in the plot, applying a logarithmic transformation make the distributions more Gaussian (desired behaviour).

-As a result, we computed again the basic descriptive statistics but this time in a log scale.
+As a result, we computed again the basic descriptive statistics but this time on a log scale.
 We observe a better scale and the results are much more interpretable.

 ||baseAmount|quoteAmount|quotePrice|gasPrice|gasValue|
 |---|---|---|---|---|---|